Overview

 Imperial Irrigation District.
 Counseled client regarding federal Toxic Substances Control Act and California Hazardous Waste Control Act compliance.
 Represented client in discussions with EPA.

 New Mexico Department of Game and Fish v.
 Department of the Interior, 854 F.3d 1236 (10th Cir.
 2017).
 Represented the New Mexico Department of Game and Fish in proceedings challenging release of captive Mexican wolves into an experimental population in New Mexico in violation of federal and state law.
-As a result of the litigation, the U.S. Fish and Wildlife Service entered into a memorandum of agreement with the Department regarding future releases, allowing the Department to dismiss the litigation.
+As a result of the litigation, the U.S. Fish & Wildlife Service entered into a memorandum of agreement with the Department regarding future releases, allowing the Department to dismiss the litigation.

 HonoluluTraffic.com v.
 Federal Transit Administration, 2012 U.S. Dist.
 LEXIS 157937 (D. Haw.
 Nov.
 1, 2012), aff'd 742 F.3d 1222 (9th Cir.
 2014).
-Part of team that successfully represented the City of Honolulu in the defense of a $5 billion, 20-mile, rail transit project.
-The case included claims under the National Environmental Policy Act, National Historic Preservation Act and section 4(f) of the Department of Transportation Act.
+Represented the City of Honolulu in the defense of a $5 billion, 20-mile, rail transit project.
+The case included claims under NEPA, the National Historic Preservation Act and section 4(f) of the Department of Transportation Act.

 Insights